Mrsebastino/First-Milestone/README.md

 I have filled the contact form but not the email, and has expected i was promted to fill the the box.
 I have tried the above with all the fields that need filled and every time i had the expexted result of being promted to fill the box.
-I have set up the submit to a non existing website and the response is "mike.escoffier sent an invalid response" which is the expected outcome.
+I have set up the submit button to a fake email address  and the response is "mike.escoffier sent an invalid response" which is the expected outcome.
 I am confident that the website has been tested and is responsive on mobile and desktop.

 <h3>Deployment</h3>